PacificEngine/OW_HardMode/README.md

--- Using the Mod
+# Using the Mod
-All settings can be configured in settings.
+All mod features can be configured in settings.

 Includes:
 * Shortening Loop Duration